alexsherzai/WORKspace/README.md

+# WORKspace
-# WORKspace by Edward Fjura, Songtao Bu, Alex Sherzai, Owen Ramirez
+Web browser extension by Edward Fjura, Songtao Bu, Alex Sherzai, Owen Ramirez for the CS4540 class at CSULA

 Phases
 -----